ondrej-kvasnovsky/vaadin-7-on-grails-2/table_container.md

 > Example code is available on [github.com/vaadin-on-grails/gorm-vaadin-table](https://github.com/vaadin-on-grails/gorm-vaadin-table).

-In the previous article we have described how to enable OSIV in VaadinConfig.groovy.
-This tutorial will show way how to do it in the old way, without configuration.
+In this tutorial we will show how to display GORM objects in Vaadin Grid.

-The other way to use OSIV in Grails with Vaadin is to manually add an extra filter `OpenSessionInViewFilter` into `web.xml` file.

 ### Step 1